Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 \subsubsection{Future Directions}

-The existing literature on RIS has mostly considered single-RIS systems or the multi-RIS systems with only a single reflection at each RIS.
-More in-depth research efforts are needed to study how to extend existing designs to more general and more complicated scenarios with multi-reflection links between multiple RISs which can potentially improve network performance (see e.g., \cite{mei2022intelligent,you2020wireless,zheng2021double,zhang2023multi}).
-Moreover, existing RIS research has mainly focused on static or quasi-static wireless channels, which are not applicable in high-mobility scenarios characterized by fast time-varying channels, such as vehicle-to-everything (V2X) communications.
-Rapidly time-varying channels significantly complicate passive beamforming design, CSI acquisition, and RIS deployment and deserve further investigation \cite{9661068,10028753,you2022deploy,10316541}. }
+The existing literature on RIS has mostly considered single-RIS systems or multi-RIS systems with only a single reflection at each RIS.
+More in-depth research efforts are needed to study how to extend existing designs to more general and more complicated scenarios with multi-reflection links between multiple RISs, (see e.g., \cite{mei2022intelligent,you2020wireless,zheng2021double,zhang2023multi}).
+Moreover, existing RIS research has mainly focused on static or quasi-static wireless channels, which are not applicable in high-mobility scenarios characterized by fast time-variations, such as vehicle-to-everything (V2X) communications.
+Rapidly time-varying channels significantly complicate passive beamforming design, CSI acquisition, and RIS deployment and deserve further investigation \cite{9661068,10028753,you2022deploy,10316541}.

+{ Furthermore, most existing works on RIS assume that each RIS element operates in isolation from other elements without considering inter-element connections or effects (i.e., mutual coupling).
+Under such an idealized model, the associated RIS reflection/refraction matrix is diagonal.
+To fully exploit the performance gain of RISs, a more recent RIS architecture, referred to as beyond diagonal RIS (BD-RIS), has been proposed in \cite{9913356} to exploit interconnections among different RIS elements.
+Specifically, the RIS elements are connected to each other via controllable impedances to provide further DoFs for controlling the propagation environment, and lead to models in which the reflection/refraction matrix is not limited to being diagonal\cite{10316535}.
+However, the non-diagonal reflection/refraction matrix results in more system variables to optimize for achieving high-gain RIS beamforming and accurate channel estimation, which leads to increased complexity. }